clonar-objetos-en-javascript

-This is especially important because in JavaScript all objects are reference types.
+This is especially important because in JavaScript, all objects are reference types.

-That is, when you assign an object to a new variable, both variables point to the same object in memory.
+This means that when you assign an object to a new variable, both variables point to the same object in memory.
 If you modify one, the other will also be affected:

 const original = { name: "Juan", age: 25 };